tonytsheng/DBHUB/ECACHE/readme.md

 Simple POC for ElastiCache and PostgreSQL
 ====

-- Redis cluster
+- ElastiCache Redis cluster
-- PostgreSQL database
+- RDS for PostgreSQL database
 - reference data
 - python code

-Planet
+planet.py
 ---
 simple example to load and query from either cache or database